wp-plugins/custom-stock-widget/readme.txt

 = Something's not working or I found a bug.
 What do I do? =

+First, please make sure that all Relevad Plugins (including Fit-My-Sidebar) are updated to the latest version.
-Email us at stock-widget AT relevad DOT com or go to the support section of this plugin on wordpress.org.
+If updating does not resolve your issue please contact plugins AT relevad DOT com or find this plugin on wordpress.org and contact us through the support tab.

 == Screenshots ==